 Wheel Throwing Practice Workshop Build Your Skills

 Wheel Throwing Practice: Bridging Beginner to Intermediate.
-Firing and glazing not included
+Firing and glazing are included

 Shontal Ceramic